robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ### 5.4 Use the ConferenceService in the ViewModel
 Now that we created methods that download the conference information from the (mocked) server and converts them to `List<Speaker>` and `List<Session>` we can move over to our `MainViewModel` to call them there.

 For this, our ViewModel needs an instance of the `HttpConferenceService` of course.
-But there is a little problem: As the `HttpConferenceService` needs an implementaion of `IHttpService` to get instanciated, we cannot to the instanciation inside the `MainViewModel`.
-It also lives in the Portable Class Library and does not (and should not) know, how HTTP requests works on the plaforms.
+But there is a little problem: As the `HttpConferenceService` needs an implementation of `IHttpService` to get instantiated, we cannot to the instantiation inside the `MainViewModel`.
+It also lives in the Portable Class Library and does not (and should not) know, how HTTP requests works on the platforms.

 To solve this, we use the same trick again, that we already used in the `HttpConferenceService` class: Dependency Injection.
-By claiming a `HttpConferenceService` implementaion in the ViewModel's contructor, someone else is responsoble for creating a `HttpConferenceService` and providing it to our ViewModel.
-Someone, who *has* knowledge of HTTP requests: The plaforms itslef.
+By claiming a `HttpConferenceService` implementaion in the ViewModel's constructor, someone else is responsible  for creating a `HttpConferenceService` and providing it to our ViewModel.
+Someone, who *has* knowledge of HTTP requests: The platform itself.
 Our dependency chain grows!

 ```csharp
 public class MainViewModel : INotifyPropertyChanged